Linuxfabrik/monitoring-plugins/check-plugins/onlyoffice-stats/README.md

 * Fetches statistics from the OnlyOffice `info/info.json` endpoint via HTTP
 * Reports maximum licensed connections, license status and expiration, hourly view and edit connection statistics (min/avg/max), unique user count, and server version

-**Alerting Logic:**

-* WARN if the license expires in the next 10 days
-* WARN if the license has expired
-* WARN or CRIT if the number of hourly view or edit connections reaches 90% or 95% of the licensed maximum

 **Important Notes:**

 * By default the `info/info.json` page is only available from localhost.
 The OnlyOffice nginx configuration has to be modified if the check is not running locally (`/etc/onlyoffice/documentserver/nginx/includes/ds-docservice.conf`: set `allow ...` instead of `deny all` on `location ~* ^(\/[\d]+\.[\d]+\.[\d]+[\.|-][\d]+)?\/(info|internal)(\/.*)$`).